Cape4labs/.github/profile/README.md

 ## 🟨 Zauth

-__The problem:__ Are the social media connections truly secure?
-Where data is stored when you cannect your X, Discord or Github to any SocialFi / InfoFi ?
+__The problem:__ Where is your data really stored when you connect your X, Discord or Github to any SocialFi / InfoFi platform?

 __Our solution:__ Store this data on-chain and encrypted, using Zama fhe.
 We built widget to make this idea come true.